 Unusual Options Activity Insight: PepsiCo

-Shares of PepsiCo (NASDAQ:PEP) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $154.49.
+On Friday, shares of PepsiCo (NASDAQ:PEP) saw unusual options activity.
+After the option alert, the stock price moved up to $155.68.

 - Sentiment: BULLISH